Table of contents

 Also include a bio page on your website, with specific details about you and your pricing, as well as your contact information, so prospective clients can learn about you as an artist and have an easy way to reach out to set up a consultation.

 If you have prints to sell, build out a store on your site.
-This gives prospects a way to quickly access and select your work.
+This gives prospects a way to access and select your work quickly.

 By selling photos online versus in a brick-and-mortar gallery, you can cut operational costs associated with a physical location and invest those funds into photography equipment and other parts of your photography business.